twilco/twilco.github.io/_posts/2021-01-01-a-2020-retrospective.markdown

 ### Kosmonaut in 2020

 One year ago today, I was finishing the first implementation of [block layout](https://github.com/twilco/kosmonaut/commit/f3041f0b7e986b7a0be26b34870489cfaeb3e830) and [display-list generation](https://github.com/twilco/kosmonaut/commit/fedf68029e4ad9ea8bf4b96611b8738a347402f2).
-In terms of LoC, Kosmonaut hasn't grown much — from 7.5k LoC then to
+In terms of LoC, Kosmonaut hasn't grown much — from 7.5k then to
 20k now.
 However, there are some pretty neat improvements wrapped up in that 12.5k LoC increase:

 * Layout-tree dump[^1] snapshot based testing